DateSeptember 30, 2014

 Do you really want one?
 This is a topic most business owners and CEOs struggle to define.

 In 2014, Mohamed El-Erian, CEO of PIMCO, chose to leave his post after his 10-year-old daughter wrote about all the special moments he was absent from in her life.
 The 56-year-old El-Erian, who made $100 million in 2011 alone, said he made the decision to resign from his post after his young daughter wrote him a note listing 22 milestones he had missed in her life.

 You might tell yourself that once you make the kind of money Mr. El-Erian does you will slow down too.
 But it’s not likely that you would choose to slow down even after making his millions.
 Some people don’t know how to really enjoy life or are so fueled by the power and prestige, that everything else is easily pushed aside in the process.

-Before we could tackle this concept, we first asked Paul Brough of Fulltential to come and address how FEAR can keep us from letting go and letting others step up to take over things we’ve held onto for too long.
-Paul helps people move out of the restrictions of their Comfort Zone and into the real potential they have – their “Fulltential.”
+You need to deal with the FEAR that can keep you from letting go and letting others step take over some things you’ve held onto for too long.
+The challenge is to move out of the restrictions of your Comfort Zone and into your real potential.